-Our aims and objectives are to ensure, through education and enforcement, that employers ensure the health, safety and welfare of their employees, by:
+Our aims are to ensure, through education and enforcement, that employers ensure the health, safety and welfare of their employees, by:

-We are entirely impartial and work with employers and employees with the aim of securing satisfactory standards.
+We are entirely impartial and work with employers and employees with the aim of securing satisfactory health, safety and welfare standards.

 Our work involves:

-- Providing advice and information, free of charge.
+- Providing advice and information

-- Inspection of workplaces.
+- Inspection of workplaces

-- Investigation of accidents, dangerous occurrences or outbreaks of industrial disease.
+- Investigation of accidents, dangerous occurrences or outbreaks of industrial disease

 We always try to ensure that our requirements are proportionate to the degree of risk to health or safety.

-- Children, nurseries and play groups.
+- nurseries and playgroups